Servosila Robotic Arms

 In contrast to traditional industrial robotic manipulators, Servosila Robotic Arms are designed to operate in outdoor environments.

-The servo drives and external electrical connectors of the robotic arms are water-tight and dust-proof (IP68 rating).
+The servo actuators and external electrical connectors of the robotic arms are water-tight and dust-proof (IP68 rating).
 The entire arm can be occasionally submersed in water without any adverse effects on its performance.
 The robotic arms may be operated in cold or hot weather.

 Designed for Outdoor Mobile Use

-The harsh nature of outdoor mobile robotics applications caused a profound effect on the design of Servosila Robotic Arms, especially on the internal structure of servo drives and their harmonic reduction gears.
+The harsh nature of outdoor mobile robotics applications caused a profound effect on the design of Servosila Robotic Arms, especially on the internal structure of servo actuators and their harmonic reduction gears.
 Mobile robots tend to bump into things and hit obstacles while on the move.
 Due to their designs, Servosila Robotic Arms can be exposed to a much harsher treatment than most traditional industrial robotic manipulators could possibly tolerate outdoors.
 There are no exposed cables on the outside of the robotic arms that could be torn off when a mobile robot moves through bushes or forests.
 Numerous protection measures built into electronic servo controllers and mechanical parts of Servosila Robotic Arms ensure reliable operation on-board of outdoor mobile service robots.

 Lightweight Robotic Arms